LGUG2Z/komorebi/README.md

 If you believe you have encountered a deadlock, you can compile `komorebi` with `--features deadlock_detection` and try reproducing the deadlock again.
-This will check for deadlocks every 5 seconds in the background, and if a deadlock is found, information about it will appear in the log which can be shared when opening an issu which can be shared when opening an issue.
+This will check for deadlocks every 5 seconds in the background, and if a deadlock is found, information about it will appear in the log which can be shared when opening an issue.

 ## Window Manager State and Integrations